So Happy I Could Die

 "So Happy I Could Die" is a song from American singer Lady Gaga, taken from her second major release and her third EP, The Fame Monster (2009).
-It was written by herself, Nadir "RedOne" Khayat, and Nicolas "Space Cowboy" Dresti, with production helmed by RedOne.
+It was written and produced by herself, Nadir "RedOne" Khayat, and Nicolas "Space Cowboy" Dresti.
 Inspired by Gaga's fear of what she described as the "Alcohol Monster", the song is about the influences of alcoholism, and also explores several sexual themes in its lyrics as well as liberalism.
 Musically, it is a Europop song with Auto-Tune effects.

 Upon the release of The Fame Monster, "So Happy I Could Die" received mostly positive reviews, with critics complimenting its sexual nature.
 The song charted in Hungary, Sweden, and the United Kingdom, despite not being released as a single.
 Live performances for the song transpired during The Monster Ball Tour (2009–2011), during which Gaga wore a mechanically controlled moving dress while singing the song.